 Few stories capture the unique interplay of critical theory, mass media and public taste better than the story of the Spasmodics.
 These earnest, youthful and largely self-educated neo–Romantics hoped to become prophets who would influence literary society on a grand scale.
 From about 1850 to 1860, the Spasmodics successfully cast a long shadow over virtually every serious discussion of Victorian poetry.
 Many mid–nineteenth-century writers, including Tennyson, both Brownings and Matthew Arnold, were either adherents or outspoken detractors of the Spasmodic School.

-This work is an attempt to document, in the appropriate social context, the trajectory of the Spasmodic School in both its original incarnation and in subsequent appraisals.
-Examining the various personalities and aesthetic principles that fashioned the movement, it does not champion any particular critical stance or verdict.
-The scholarly apparatus contained within cites a number of competing Victorianist interpretations, approaches and judgments with varying degrees of expertise.
+This work documents, in appropriate social contexts, the trajectory of the Spasmodic School in both its original incarnation and subsequent appraisals.
+Examining the various personalities and aesthetic principles that fashioned the movement, the author does not champion any particular critical stance or verdict.
+The scholarly apparatus cites a number of competing Victorianist interpretations, approaches and judgments with varying degrees of expertise.

 About the Author(s)

 Format: softcover (6 x 9)

 Copyright Date: 2022